UCS curriculum was already in alignment with the National Curriculum, 2006. SNC implementation does not have a major impact on the UCS Curriculum.

 There is no policy on segregating boys and girls at UCS.
 However, this policy can be reviewed as deemed appropriate.

 At United Charter Schools, we have air-conditioned classrooms.
 Our schools are well equipped with the latest educational technology tools necessary for blended learning.
 Technology is embedded in the teaching and learning of all the subjects.
 Each Campus has a well-resourced library and playground.

-Just like Beaconhouse, UCS believes in the Continuous Professional Development of its teachers.
-The Training Department at the Head Office provides ongoing training to all their staff so they excel in their profession.
+UCS believes in the Continuous Professional Development of its School Heads and teachers.
+The Education Department at the Head Office provides ongoing training to all their staff so they excel in their profession.

-UCS books are available online at My Bagpack and the following booksellers:
+UCS books are available online at My Backpack and the designated booksellers.

 UCS uniforms are available at the same booksellers from where you can buy books.

 At United Charter Schools, we care immensely about the wellbeing of our students and staff members.
 We follow all COVID -19 SOPs incorporating international best practices and the Government of Pakistan’s requirements.

 There is no Mid-Year or End of Year Examination from Pre-Nursery to Class 2.
 The result is based on continuous/formative classroom assessments.
 However, from Class 3 onwards, Mid-Year and End-of-Year Examinations are conducted.
 The result in these classes is based on continuous/formative classroom assessment as well as the Mid-Year and End-of-Year Examination.

 The technologically enhanced infrastructure at UCS, including INFINITY and technology-savvy teachers as a result of rigorous teacher training has made it possible for UCS to easily adapt to online teaching if need be.
 Also, our Parents ’portal would help bridge the gap between our schools and the parent body.

 The school timings are different for Early Years and Primary Classes.
 However, the